AMC Hornet: Expanding the line

-In 1973 a Levi's Jeans trim package – based on the world-famous jeans manufacturer – was added.
+In 1973, a Levi's Jeans trim package was added based on the famous jeans manufacturer.
 The Levi's trim package was popular and was available for several years.
 The Hornet station wagon version was offered for two model years with a luxury trim package designed by Italian fashion designer Dr. Aldo Gucci.
 It is notable for being one of the first American cars to offer an upscale fashion "designer" trim level.

-The AMC Hornet was also the first U.S.-made automobile to feature guardrail beam doors to protect occupants in the event of a side impact.

-The Hornet was phased out after 1977 and transformed into a new "luxury compact" line of automobiles, the AMC Concord.
-The Hornet's rear-wheel drive platform also served as the basis of the innovative "crossover" all-wheel drive line of models, the AMC Eagle that was introduced in 1979.